Administrative divisions of Virginia: Independent cities

 Since 1871, all incorporated cities in Virginia have classified as independent cities.
 This is the most noteworthy aspect of Virginia local government relative to the other 49 states.
 Of the 41 independent cities in the United States, 38 are in Virginia.
 The three that are not in Virginia are Baltimore, Maryland; St. Louis, Missouri; and Carson City, Nevada.
+Some other states have consolidated city-counties, which differ from independent cities in that in a consolidated city-county, the county still exists at least in name, whereas in an independent city, it does not.
 Cities in Virginia are thus similar to unitary authorities in some countries.
 The United States Census Bureau treats all cities in Virginia as county-equivalents.

 Other municipalities, even though they may be more populous than some existing independent cities, are incorporated as "towns", and as such form part of a county.
 Eight independent cities had 2010 populations of less than 10,000 with the smallest, Norton, having a population of only 3958.
 On the other hand, six towns had populations of over 10,000.

 An independent city in Virginia may serve as the county seat of an adjacent county, even though the city by definition is not part of that county.
 An example is Fairfax, which is an independent city as well as the seat of Fairfax County.

 A city can be formed from any area with a defined boundary having a population of 5,000 or more.
 Cities have been formed in the following ways: